COFFEE (COFE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 COFFEE Historical Price

-According to the latest data gathered on COFFEE live price page, the current price of COFFEE is 0.00017115USD.
-The circulating supply of COFFEE(COFE) is 8.00B COFE , giving it a market capitalization of $1.37M.
+According to the latest data gathered on COFFEE live price page, the current price of COFFEE is 0USD.
+The circulating supply of COFFEE(COFE) is 8.00B COFE , giving it a market capitalization of $1.29M.

 The COFFEE Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of COFE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.